passthejoe/blogPoster/README.md

 The first time I requested access to the Twitter API, it all went smoothly.
 All I had to do was tell them what my app was going to do.
 I had to do this a second time due to changes Twitter made in their API agreement.
 This time they came back with further questions, and I just restated what I said before.
 It was the coding equivalent of _"These are not the 'droids you're looking for."_ And it worked.

 **Aside:** I would like to turn this into a graphical app that allows users to log in using their Twitter credentials and not require them to get API access, but that's a project for the future.

+### Posting to a Mastodon instance

+Documentation for posting to Mastodon will go here at some time in the near future.

 ### Note to developers